torchbox/django-basic-auth-ip-whitelist/README.rst

 The package is on
-`PyPI <https://pypi.org/project/django-basic-auth-ip-whitelist/>`__ so you can just install if with pip.
+`PyPI <https://pypi.org/project/django-basic-auth-ip-whitelist/>`__ so you can just install it with pip.

 .. code:: sh